runtimerobotics/fusion360-urdf-ros2/modeling.md

 After selecting the plane, orbit the 3D scene to make the +X axis always front.

-Now, you can select the 2-point rectangle, and from sketch-palette window on right side, choose center rectange option as shown below.
+Now, you can select the *2-point rectangle* from the *SKETCH*.
+From *Sketch-palette* window on right side, choose *center rectange* option as shown below.
 This option, can draw a rectangle from a center point.

-After selecting, center point option, go to the origin of the plane and click the mouse and you can start drawing the rectangle.

 <p align="center">
   <img src="img/modeling/draw_square.png" alt="draw_square" width="100%">
 </p>

-When you start drawing the square, you can find the dimension of the square, you can use Tab key to toggle the dimension.
-You can edit the dimensions in the box.
-For this model, you may can give 200 mm for each side.
+After selecting the plane, orbit the 3D scene to make the +X axis always front.

+Now, you can select the *2-point rectangle* from the *SKETCH*.
+From the *Sketch-palette* window on the right side, choose the *center rectangle* option as shown below.
+This option allows you to draw a rectangle from a center point.

 <p align="center">
   <img src="img/modeling/draw_square_1.png" alt="draw_square" width="100%">
 </p>

+Press the *Tab* key to switch between the square dimensions and enter the dimensions.
+You can give **200 mm** as the width and length for the base_link.

 <p align="center">
   <img src="img/modeling/draw_square_2.png" alt="draw_square" width="100%">
 </p>

-After drawing giving the correct dimensions, you can the click the finish sketch button on the right side top to complete the sketch.
+After drawing the correct dimensions, you can click the *Finish sketch* button on the right side of the top to complete the sketch.

-After completing the sketch, you can click on the top of the sketch for selecting the top area of the sketch.
+After completing the sketch, you can click on the top to select the sketch's top area.

 <p align="center">
   <img src="img/modeling/draw_square_3.png" alt="draw_square" width="100%">
 </p>

-Now press the key 'Q' (Menu Solid ->Modify->Press Pull), to extrude the sketch surface to make a box.
-Once you press the 'Q' button you can see an arrow key to extrude the sketch to some height.
-You can give a values as 50 mm as the height.
+Now press the key * 'Q' (Menu Solid ->Modify->Press Pull)* to extrude the sketch surface to make a box.
+Once you press the *'Q'* button, you will see an arrow key that will extrude the sketch to some height.
+You can give a value of 50 mm as the height.

 <p align="center">
   <img src="img/modeling/draw_square_4.png" alt="draw_square" width="100%">
 </p>

-After giving the height, select Operation option from Extrude window on right side.
-The Operation option we have to select is New Body.
+After giving the height as 50 mm, select the *Operation* option from the *Extrude window* on the right side.
+The *Operation* option we must select is **New Body**.
 After this option, we can press Ok.

 # 3) Adding Wheels to the Robot base

-After making the main chassis of the robot, we can now add wheels to the chassis.
+We can add wheels after making the robot's main chassis/base_link.
-We have to add two active wheels and two passive caster wheels to the chassis.
+We must add two active and two passive caster wheels to the chassis.

-The following image shows Z-X plane, which shows the side of the chassis in which we have to add wheels.
+The following image shows the *Z-X plane*, which shows the side of the chassis in which we have to add wheels.

 <p align="center">
   <img src="img/modeling/wheel_1.png" alt="wheels" width="100%">
 </p>

-Now, to create wheels, we can start a sketch and extrude it like we did it for the chassis.
+To create wheels, we can start a sketch and extrude it like we did for the chassis.
-In the following image, we can see have chose Sketch option, and chose circle with center diameter circle and then choose the center of chassis like the following image.
+In the following image, we can see that you have chosen the *Sketch option* and chose a circle with center diameter circle, and then choose the center of the chassis, as shown in the following image.
-Give diameter as 100 mm and finish the sketch.
+Give a diameter of **100 mm** and press *Finish the sketch*.

 <p align="center">
   <img src="img/modeling/wheel_2.png" alt="wheels" width="100%">
 </p>

 Now, you can click on the wheel sketch.
-You may have to press Shift key to select each segment of the wheel.
+You may have to press the *Shift* key to select each segment of the wheel.

-Now, press 'Q' to extrude it and make the distance 25mm as thickness of the wheel.
+Now, press *'Q'* to extrude it and make the distance *25mm* the thickness of the wheel.

-Important think to note is, we have to make the wheel as a new body in the operation option in extrude.
+The important thing to note is that we have to make the wheel a new body in the operation option in extrude.
-This make a new wheel as a new body.
+This makes a new wheel a new body.

 <p align="center">